seriiserii825/Knowledge-base_/server/server.md

 - .ide_rsa.pug - public key
 - chmod 600 .ssh/authorize_keys
 - exit - go to root user
-- /etc/ssh/ssh_config - change port from 22 to 5050, and PermitRouteLogin - no, PasswordAuthentification - no, Just user boss cant enter to server.
+- /etc/ssh/ssh_config - change port from 22 to 5050, and PermitRouteLogin - no
 - service ssh restart
 - /etc/sudoers - add line boss ALL=(ALL) NOPASSWD: ALL - user can work without print a password
 - ssh -p 5050 root@IP_ADDRESS check if we cant enter with root